ggilligan12/offsec/notes/privesc/windows.md

 ```powershell
 wmic service get name,pathname |  findstr /i /v "C:\Windows\\" | findstr /i /v """
 ```
 If one is found, then write the appropriate malicious binary to the correct path.
-TThe C program in the Binary Hijacking section will do nicely.
+The C program in the Binary Hijacking section will do nicely.

 If the unquoted path reads:
 ```